GoogleChrome/web.dev/src/site/content/en/learn/css/flexbox/index.md

 If you want a row then you don't need to add the property.
 To change the direction, add the property and one of the four values:

-- `row`: the items lay out as a row
+- `row`: the items lay out as a row.
-- `row-reverse:` the items lay out as a row from the end of the flex container
+- `row-reverse:` the items lay out as a row from the end of the flex container.
-- `column`: the items lay out as a column
+- `column`: the items lay out as a column.
-- `column-reverse` : the items lay out as a column from the end of the flex container
+- `column-reverse` : the items lay out as a column from the end of the flex container.

 You can try out all of the values using our group of items in the demo below.